wetware/wasm-capnp-async/README.md

 This will return a new `Echoer` capability.
 3. Call the `echo` method of the newly obtained `Echoer` and verify the result: `Echoer.echo("<some message>")`.

-Steps 2 and 3 will be done several times concurrently, producing multiple (different) `Echoer` objects and verifying that the transport is capable of handling multiple concurrent read/write requests.
+Steps 2 and 3 are performed many times concurrently, producing multiple (different) `Echoer` objects and verifying that the transport is capable of handling multiple concurrent read/write requests under pressure.

 ## Usage